f1redf0x/exvirion-web/content/posts/Bernaysian_Stamps.md

 There was something about that image that was really powerful.
 He had somehow managed to sum up the entire problem in 12 words, with a visual that implied that we were crashing and it was about to kill all the passengers.
 I later found out that this phrase was muttered by another nerd who was venting about her project, and she heard it from another nerd who was venting about her project. *Remember that detail, it's going to be important later.

 So when we walked into our next meeting with the manager and not the client, we had a frank heart to heart.
-Hey, we think this is the solution, and we want to get you the data you need to keep the client happy, but we aren't going to "we aren't going to build the plan while we fly it".
+Hey, we think this is the solution, and we want to get you the data you need to keep the client happy, but "we aren't going to build the plane while we fly it".
 The manager paused for a second.

 "You know what, you guys are right.
 We don't want this thing to crash.
 How much time do you actually need to get this off the ground."

 We were stunned.
-We let him know that we would know if we had lift if we could accomplish task A and B, and that we needed about 3 days to check those two out, and that we likely needed a week to implement several other features.
+We let him know that everything was condition on if we had lift with one of the ideas.
+We would know we had lift if we could accomplish task A and B, and we needed about 3 days to check those two tasks out.
+If we were good after that, we likely needed a week to implement several other features that the client requested.

 And just like that, we magically had the time we needed.

+We had pitched ideas exactly the same way before, with measured responses, a timeline, and a gameplan.
+Yet, every time we asked for a week, we were denied.
+What was it about that phrase that changed our manager's mind?

 # Bring In Bernays: